-Trish is one of the leading experts in negotiation and she has been into properties since 2004, also she’s a professional business consultant and trainer.
-So if you are looking to get into service accommodation, and you are struggling to get over the research to plan in and how to convince an estate agent or a landlord to let you rent that property on a rent to rent model, this is the episode for you.
+Trish is one of the leading experts in negotiation, and she has been into properties since 2004.
+Also, she’s a professional business consultant and trainer.
+If you are looking to get into service accommodation, or you are struggling to get over the research to plan in, and how to convince an estate agent or a landlord to let you rent that property on a rent to rent model, this is the episode for you.

 And make sure you listen right to the very end because Trish is going to leave us with a free download that you can get to discover her KUDDLE checklist.

 What is Serviced Accommodation?

 Serviced accommodation has become one of the strategies that’s blown up on the back of Airbnb, Booking.com and that kind of stuff.
 So that’s kind of where I come in, that’s where I’ve caught my teeth in service accommodation and corporate treats.
 When you are looking to take the train in it that you’ve got from service accommodation weekends and whatnot, d you’re looking to put theory into practice which is where so many people fall what tips and advice, how can we go from the method in how can we go to finding our first property of those properties to agree to this rental model.

 The first thing I would say about serviced accommodation is that it’s them if the essence of all good marketing is enough.
 Who is the client that you think is going to go into that property?

 Am I looking for apartments?
 Am I looking for two-bed properties, or am I looking for three-bed properties, or am I looking for if they have en-suites?
 Know what your market is, are you going for the regular kind of you know weekend dare I say.